Staveley (horse): 1807: five-year-old season

 Staveley began his final season at the Craven meeting with a match against Pavilion over the Beacon Course on 30 March.
 Ridden by Frank Buckle, he started the 5/6 favourite and easily reversed the form of their previous meeting to win a prize of 500 guineas.
 At the First Spring meeting in April, he won again, beating Wormwood and Pagoda "cleverly" in a sweepstakes over the Abington Mile.
 Later at the meeting, he was beaten by Lord Grosvenor's filly Violante in a handicap over the Ditch-In course.

 For his last two races, Staveley returned to Yorkshire.
 On 26 August he ran at York, where he finished last of the three runners in the City Purse over four miles.
 In the following month he returned to the scene of his St Leger victory to contest the Doncaster Cup in which he finished third of the four runners behind Scud, a three-year-old colt owned by Lord Monson.

 Staveley's owners also paid forfeit once, and received forfeit twice when scheduled match races failed to materialise.

 Stud career

 Staveley spent his stud career at Blythe, near Bawtry in Yorkshire.
 His covering fee was five and a half guineas for Thoroughbred mares and two guineas for "country mares".
+Staveley was found dead in his stall at Blythe in early December 1813.
+His cause of death was suspected to be poisoning.

 Pedigree

+Stavely is inbred 4S × 3D to the stallion Herod, meaning that he appears fourth generation on the sire side of his pedigree and third generation on the dam side of his pedigree.

-Staveley was inbred 3 x 4 to Herod, meaning that this stallion appears in the third fourth generations of his pedigree.
-He was also inbred 4 x 4 to Blank.
+Staveley is inbred 4S × 4D to the stallion Blank, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.